 Using the Google tag for multiple Google products

 The Google tag can be configured to send data to multiple Google products.
-For example, if you use Google Analytics, Google Ads conversion tracking, and Search Ads 360, you only need one Google tag on every page of your site.
-For each product, you add a 'config' command to the global snippet, so Google knows how to route your data.
-Each conversion or event you want to track will have its own event snippet.
-Learn how to create a Google tag that tracks conversions for both Search Ads 360 and Google Ads.
+For example, if you use Google Analytics, Google Ads conversion tracking, and the new Search Ads 360, you only need one Google tag on every page of your site.
+For each product, add a 'config' command to the global snippet, so Google knows how to route your data.
+Each conversion or event you want to track has its own event snippet.
+Learn how to use a Google tag that tracks conversions for both the new Search Ads 360 and Google Ads.

 Cross-domain conversion tracking

-If you want to measure activity across multiple domains, such as when your landing page domain is different from your conversion domain, you can enable cross-domain tracking by adding a set linker command to the Google tag on pages in your landing domain that can send visitors to your conversion domain.
+You can enable cross-domain tracking to measure activity across multiple domains (such as when your landing page domain is different from your conversion domain), Add a set linker command to the Google tag on pages in your landing domain that can send visitors to your conversion domain.
 Learn more about cross-domain conversion tracking.

 How to opt out

-If you don’t want the Google tag to set first-party cookies on your site’s domain, add the highlighted portion below to your global snippet’s config command:
+If you don’t want the Google tag to set first-party cookies on your site’s domain, add the highlighted portion below to your global snippet’s config command.
+Google doesn't recommend this method, as it leads to less accurate conversion measurement.

 gtag('config', 'DC-1234567', {'conversion_linker': false});

-What is the difference between Google Tag Manager and Google tag?
+How are Google Tag Manager and Google tag different?

 Was this helpful?